csl2025/csl2025.github.io/index.md

 CSL 2025 will be held on the 10th–14th of February 2025 and is hosted by the [Vrije Universiteit Amsterdam](https://vu.nl/en).

+#### Co-located Workshops

+The [12th Logic Mentoring Workshop (LMW@CSL 2025)](https://logic-mentoring-workshop.github.io/csl25/) is co-located with CSL and will take place on Monday, February 10.

 #### Important dates

 {::options parse_block_html="true" /}